UQ-eLIPSE/taipu/README.md

     fullName: or(String, null),

-    // `undefined` also fits when an object's property value when it doesn't
+    // `undefined` also fits this object's property value when it doesn't have
-    // have the "dateOfBirth" property
+    // the "dateOfBirth" property
     dateOfBirth: or(DateType, undefined)
 });